What Is an SBA 7(a) Loan?

 The Small Business Administration (SBA) 7(a) Loan Guarantee program is one of the most popular loan programs offered by the agency and is the basic SBA loan program.
 A 7(a) loan-guarantee is provided to lenders to make them more willing to lend money to small businesses with weaknesses in their loan applications.

 For example, a business startup would not have cash flow history to provide a lender with the assurance of continued ability to pay back a loan, so the SBA 7(a) loan would serve to provide the lender with an increased guaranty against default.
 The SBA warns, though, that lenders do not have to accept 7(a) loans.

 How Much Can You Get in an SBA 7(a) Loan?

-What Are the Eligibility Requirements for a 7(a) Loan?
+Eligibility Requirements for a 7(a) Loan

-- Eligible and Ineligible types of businesses: Most types of businesses are eligible, except for real estate and other speculative businesses, lending companies, pyramid sales companies, companies that engage in illegal activities, and those which are non-profit.
+Most types of businesses are eligible, except for real estate and other speculative businesses, lending companies, pyramid sales companies, companies that engage in illegal activities, and those which are non-profit.

-- Eligible business purposes: 7(a) loans may be used for such business purposes as purchasing land or buildings, equipment, machinery or supplies; for long-term or short-term working capital; for refinancing; or for the purchase of an existing business.
+The 7(a) loans may be used for such business purposes as purchasing land or buildings, equipment, machinery or supplies; for long-term or short-term working capital; for refinancing; or for the purchase of an existing business.

 Here is a more detailed list of terms that make a business eligible for an SBA 7(a) loan.

-How Do You Get an SBA 7(a) Loan?
+How to Get an SBA 7(a) Loan

 The SBA does not directly lend money to small businesses; it guarantees the loan, acting as a co-signer.